allalala/foia/posts/2014-06-23-introduction.md

 * A lightweight **application for FOIA offices** to track and process requests.
 It would use the same interoperable request and response API as described above.
 * Tools to help agencies **efficiently prepare records ** for release.
 In particular, tools to make responsive documents accessible could increase the quality and quantity of publicly released documents &mdash; and be broadly useful in the federal government beyond FOIA.

 That's a lot of stuff.
 We most likely won't end up choosing (or being able) to work on or finish all of them.

-What we think is that these are the areas that have the highest return on investment in using technology to modernize how the Freedom of Information Act functions in the United States.
+But we think these are the areas that have the highest return on investment in using technology to modernize how the Freedom of Information Act functions in the United States.

-And **we welcome your help!** 18F is an [open source team](#) working in the public domain, and if you'd like to be a part of that: here we are.
+And **we welcome your help!** 18F is an [open source team](#) working in the public domain &mdash; watch this space, and join us along the way.